 I am not sure about you, but at least I was completely unaware of the types of cinnamon.
 When I read a few years back that cinnamon was good for health I started using it even more than usual in my cooking.
 Only later did I come to know about its types and that I was actually using the ‘wrong’ type of cinnamon and it did not make me feel good.
 So here I am, trying to explain the differences and what you should buy.

 The two primary types of cinnamon and Ceylon cinnamon and cassia cinnamon.
 While I’ve read in a few journals and websites about two other types of cinnamon – Indonesian cinnamon and Saigon cinnamon.
 But the commonly available ones are Ceylon and Cassia varieties.
 So we shall see about those.

 Before going into the differences, we may have to understand what Coumarin is.
-Coumarin is basically a colourless compound which has a mild flavour and is hence used as a flavouring agent.
+Coumarin is basically a colorless compound which has a mild flavor and is hence used as a flavoring agent.
 Coumarin is found in many plant substances including cinnamon.
 However, this compound is toxic to an extent and affects the kidney and liver in humans.

 This is referred to as ‘true’ cinnamon and is a bit expensive.
-This cinnamon has very little coumarin in it.
-This cinnamon is primarily cultivated in Sri Lanka, Seychelles and Madagascar.
+This has very little coumarin in it.
+This is primarily cultivated in Sri Lanka, Seychelles, and Madagascar.

 Cassia cinnamon (Also known as Chinese cinnamon)

-This cinnamon powder has more than about 60 times the coumarin in ceylon cinnamon powder!
-That is the extent of toxicity of cassia cinnamon.
-This cinnamon is cultivated in China and Indonesia.
+This powder of the same has more than about 60 times the coumarin in Ceylon cinnamon powder!
+That is the extent of the toxicity of cassia cinnamon.
+This type is cultivated in China and Indonesia.

 According to the BfR Institute of Germany, experiments in animals had even seen coumarin to cause cancer in mice.